 U.S. Intercepts 'Suspicious Packages' Addressed To Clinton And Obama

-The Secret Service says it has intercepted two suspicious packages that were addressed to former Secretary of State Hillary Clinton in Westchester County, N.Y., and former President Barack Obama in Washington, D.C.
+The Secret Service said Wednesday that it has intercepted two suspicious packages that were addressed to former Secretary of State Hillary Clinton in Westchester County, N.Y., and former President Barack Obama in Washington, D.C.

+On Monday, an explosive device was found at the home of billionaire George Soros — a frequent contributor to Democratic and progressive causes.

 The package to Clinton was intercepted late Tuesday, and the package to Obama was intercepted early Wednesday morning.

-CNN also reported that its New York City office was evacuated Wednesday morning due to a suspicious package containing a suspected explosive device.
-CNN anchor Jim Sciutto reported that the police bomb squad was on the scene, and the New York Police Department was advising people to avoid the Columbus Circle area, where the office is located.
+CNN also reported that its New York City office was evacuated Wednesday morning due to a suspicious package received in its mailroom.
+In a note to staff, CNN President Jeff Zucker said the Time Warner Center was cleared "out of an abundance of caution."

 Scene outside CNN NY HQ right now. #NYPD Bomb squad here. @CNNnewsroom pic.twitter.com/avUVaSKDRu— Jim Sciutto (@jimsciutto) October 24, 2018

-The New York Police Department confirmed that its officers were investigating a suspicious package in Columbus Circle.
+The New York Police Department confirmed that its officers were investigating a suspicious package in Columbus Circle, where the office is located.
 It's not clear whether the CNN incident is related to the other suspicious packages.

 We are aware of a suspicious package found in the vicinity of the Clinton residence in Chappaqua, NY, and our JTTF has engaged with our federal, state and local partners to investigate.
 As this is an on-going investigation, we will have no further comment at this time— FBI New York (@NewYorkFBI) October 24, 2018